aribeiro/interview-project/README.markdown

 The faster you can do it without sacrificing anything in code quality is a bonus!

-The maxium amount of time is 2x our fastest developers time doing this project or 10 hours.
+The maxium amount of time is 1 hour longer than our fastest developers time doing this project or 6 hours.
 Good luck!

 ## Editor settings